 The Scottish Collaboration for Public Health Research and Policy (SCPHRP) was established in 2008.
-It is co-funded by The Medical Research Council (MRC) and the Chief Scientist Office (CSO), and based within the University of Edinburgh.
+It was co-funded by The Medical Research Council (MRC) and the Chief Scientist Office (CSO) until July 2018, and based within the University of Edinburgh.

 SCPHRP was established to encourage and facilitate collaborations between all sectors of the public health community in Scotland.
 The core mandate is: